Germ cell tumours

 More children than ever are surviving childhood cancer.
 There are new and better drugs and treatments, and we can now also work to reduce the after-effects of having had cancer in the past.

 Understanding more about the cancer your child has and the treatments that may be used can often help parents to cope.
-We hope you find the information here helpful.
-Your child’s specialist will give you more detailed information, and if you have any questions, it is important to ask the specialist doctor or nurse who knows your child’s individual situation.
+Your child’s specialist will give you more detailed information, and if you have any questions, it's important to ask the specialist doctor or nurse who knows your child’s individual situation.

 Germ cell tumours can appear at any age.
 They develop from cells that produce eggs or sperm so germ cell tumours can affect the ovaries or testes.
-However, it is possible for a germ cell tumour to develop in other parts of the body.
+However, it's possible for a germ cell tumour to develop in other parts of the body.

 As a baby develops during pregnancy, the cells producing eggs or sperm normally move to the ovaries or testes.
 However, occasionally they can settle in other parts of the body where they can develop into tumours.
 The most common places for this to happen are the bottom of the spine (sacrococcygeal), the brain, chest, and abdomen.